 - The bachelor of science in biology provides you with an excellent preparation for graduate or professional schools and is divided into a three-tier curriculum.
-The foundation includes a freshman biology seminar, cell and molecular biology, zoology, ecology, and botany.
+The foundation includes a freshman biology seminar, and courses in cell and molecular biology, zoology, ecology, and botany.
 Six biology electives allow you to explore your areas of interest.
 The program is capped by a senior-directed research project, which you will develop, perform, and present.
 The major includes five cognate support courses in chemistry, mathematics, and/or statistics.

-- The bachelor of arts in biology has the same core and exploration options as the bachelor of science but has fewer chemistry courses and does not require a senior-directed research project.
+- The bachelor of arts in biology has the same core and exploration options as the bachelor of science but has fewer chemistry cognate requirements and does not include a senior-directed research project.
 This option provides flexibility for students to take courses in other areas.

 - Students interested in a minor in biology have two options.
 The general minor includes the core courses (except for the freshman seminar) and two chemistry courses.
-The biomedical sciences minor is for students in other majors who are interested in a career in the health professions and includes courses more closely connected to human biology.
+The biomedical sciences minor is for students in other majors who are interested in a career in the health professions and includes courses that are connected to human biology.

 - The medical technology degree, an option leading to certification by the National Accrediting Agency for Clinical Laboratory Sciences, is a program that involves three years at Dordt, followed by a year of clinical education at an approved school of medical technology.

 - A biology education major is available to both elementary and secondary education majors.
 Students preparing for the K-6 classroom will major in education, usually taking from four to 12 courses in biology and other sciences.
 To teach on the secondary level, you will double-major in biology and in secondary education.